Shantanujpk/Python/README.md

 ## Requirements
 - Python 3.10 or above
-- Visual Studio Code (latest version, e.g., 1.89+)
+- Visual Studio Code (latest version, e.g., 1.89+) or any ther JDE that supports python

 ## Steps to Run